alexferl/influxcat/README.md

 `go install github.com/admiralobvious/influxcat`

-If you don't have Go installed, download the latest release binary from GitHub.
+If you don't have Go installed, download the latest release binary from [here](https://github.com/admiralobvious/influxcat/release).

 ## Using